 Combine all the dry ingredients in a medium sized bowl and set aside.
 Mix all wet ingredients together in a separate mixing bowl.

 Mix in the wet to the dry carefully.

 Preheat oven to 350 degrees.
-Then get out a muffin pan and grease (high-heat cooking oil)/spray it.
+Then get out a muffin pan and oil/spray it or add muffin liners.
 These made 8 large muffins for me, you can use any pan.